akemalkim/cloud-snowfall-antarctica/README.md

 # Cloud and Snowfall Study in Antarctica

 ## Project Overview
 This project investigates cloud formation and snowfall patterns in Antarctica using advanced lidar and radar data.
 By leveraging these technologies, we aim to enhance our understanding of atmospheric conditions and precipitation dynamics in this unique and critical region of the Earth.
+We also want to see how likely it is that supercooled liquid water clouds will produce heavy snowfall.

 ## Results
 Our analysis yielded several key findings: